ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 # IANA Considerations # {#IANA}

-## ALTO Entity Domain Registry ##
+## ALTO Entity Domain Type Registry ##

-This document registers a new entry to the ALTO Domain Entity Registry, as instructed by Section 12.2 of {{I-D.ietf-alto-unified-props-new}}.
+This document registers a new entry to the ALTO Domain Entity Type Registry, as instructed by Section 12.2 of {{I-D.ietf-alto-unified-props-new}}.
 The new entry is as shown below in {{tbl-entity-domain}}.